-This easy Halloween party treats recipe blends orange juice, milk, sherbert and bananas together until very smooth.
+This easy Halloween party dessert recipe blends orange juice, milk, sherbert and bananas together until very smooth.
 Pour into fancy glasses.

 Add a ghost-like dollop of whipped cream on top of each drink just before serving, and use chocolate chips for the eyes.

 It doesn't feel like Halloween until you've sunk your hands into a ripe pumpkin to pull out all the icky, gooey insides to carve your jack-o-lantern.

 Now that you've got that pile of pumpkin seeds sitting there, what do you do with them?
 Don't just toss them in the compost!
 Eat them!

 Roast them in the oven for an old fashioned treat first made popular back in Grandma's day.
 Pumpkin seeds that have been salted and roasted to perfection are absolutely delicious.

 Here's how to make one of the easiest Halloween party treats ever:

 First, rinse the pumpkin seeds under cold running water and try to remove all the pulp and pulpy strings.
 Place the wet seeds on a tea towel (or paper towels) and pat to remove excess water.